-Cursorcerer 3.1 is signed, notarized, and works natively in MacOS Big Sur, Catalina, and Mojave—and now supports Dark Mode.
+Cursorcerer 3.2 is signed, notarized, and works in MacOS Big Sur, Catalina, and Mojave—and now natively supports Apple Silicon M1 Macs as well as Intel-based Macs.
 You may wish to right-click and select Open on the PrefPane to quickly bypass GateKeeper.

 Update: Cursorcerer has been updated to a 64-bit version that runs smoothly in the latest versions of MacOS.
 The minimum idle hiding threshold has also been lowered at the request of some users.
 Legacy users can grab the 32-bit version here, or 2.0 here.

 “We think that Pippin represents the Next Generation of a lot of the things you’ll be seeing from Apple”.

 That is eerily prophetic, as the parallels are clear between the Pippin and the Apple TV, and more so with the more widespread contemporary trend of the set-top media box.

 And from a developer’s standpoint, this promotional video highlights a lot of the the same things that Steve Jobs extolled during the iPhone introduction — It’s running the full version of Mac OS!
 Development is easy!

 However the parallels between the Pippin and the 3DO are also easy to draw, and it’s easy to see why the system failed.